fmacias/SMSDispatcher/README.md

-# ZendSkeletonApplication
+# SMSDispatcher

 ## Introduction

-This is a skeleton application using the Zend Framework MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework.
+Based on Zend 3.

+This is a dummy implementation that provides a service to send SMS messages and to query data.

+You will find the following:

+1. Services that provides data as Json and XML.
+2. Implement the Repository Pattern and single responsibility principle.

+   Modules:

+       SMSModel SmsRepository
+                This implementation has not depencencies with Zend and could be used also independently with any other framework like Symphony.

+       SMS      Extends the functionality of SMSModel
+                Creates the Factories in a proper way.

+       SMS_API_SERVICES
+                Builds the Controllers.
+                ViewModel is being injected over a factory into each controller.
+                SmsRepository is being injected also into each controller.
+   Database:

+       Dump provided at Dump folder.

-## Installation using Composer
+## Installation

 The easiest way to create a new Zend Framework project is to use [Composer](https://getcomposer.org/).
 If you don't have it already installed,